The Astronomy Academic Program

 Undergraduate Program

 We offer undergraduate majors and minors in Astronomy.
 Courses taken by undergraduate Astronomy majors are characterized by their small size, rarely are enrollments over 10, and their intimate character.
 Instruction and learning take place in nearly optimal circumstances.
-Graduates of the program go on to the best graduate programs or are very competitive for techical positions in industry.
-The Astronomy Undergraduate Handbook describes the program in detail.
+Graduates of the program go on to the best graduate programs or are very competitive for technical positions in industry.

 Details and websites for individual courses are provided in the full list of undergraduate courses offered by the department.